 Communication breakdown also added fuel to the fire.
 The first reports of a problem were made on Wednesday 4th August 2021.
 An approximate 2,300 people PER MINUTE were reporting problems with their internet.

 Unfortunately for some, the problems persisted and for many, the same problem returned around 2 am on Friday 20th August.
-Sky announced that they had worked out what initially caused the issues and had fixed the glitch by 10:39 am that same day.
+Sky announced that they had worked out what caused the issues and had it by 10:39am that same day.
 Yet again, however, the problems returned just two days later…

 Customers mainly in Worcester, Chippenham and Swindon complained in their droves at around 1 pm.
 Down Detector reported 1200 people per minute complained about problems such as being unable to make calls, use streaming platforms or visit business and council websites.